 - Year long engagement support to troubleshoot any challenges and sharing how other communities are finding success in engaging with the program in community and with members at home.

-- We keep in touch with reminders to keep you on track
+- We regularly stay in touch to help keep you on track

-- New content added to keep the program relevant and engaging
+- New film content added regularly to keep the program relevant and engaging